City-of-Helsinki/paatokset-search/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run create-release`

+Creates a new release zip file in the `/dist` directory, which can be uploaded to github as a binary asset.

 ### `npm run dist`

 Creates a release-ready bundle from from the project.